cristianrozas/nginx-ldap/README.md

 This docker image contains binaries for:

-#### The NGINX web server

-The NGINX license can be found at the [NGINX website](http://nginx.org/LICENSE).
+1. The NGINX web server.
+Its license can be found on the [NGINX website](http://nginx.org/LICENSE).

-#### The nginx-auth-ldap module

-The nginx-auth-ldap module license can be found at [its project page](https://github.com/kvspb/nginx-auth-ldap/blob/master/LICENSE).
+2. The nginx-auth-ldap module.
+Its license can be found on the [nginx-auth-ldap module project site](https://github.com/kvspb/nginx-auth-ldap/blob/master/LICENSE).